-- 3.5.1 The 'Preliminary Information' section requires all the information in steps (a) to (j) to be filled in. - 3.5.2 The date block made (a) is written on the block label on the underside of each block.
+- 4.5.1.
+The date the block is made is written on the block label on the underside of each block.
 Usually a series of blocks all with the same preparation date (i.e. date block made) are chosen for one protocol.
-If the preparation dates differ but are within 7 days of each other, this is an acceptable batch of blocks to use for the same protocol.
-In this case, record the earliest of the dates in the box and write the range of dates in the Notes/Workings section at the side of the form. - 3.5.3 The three digit codes from the Insecticide Code List can be used for the insecticide line (d).
-If spraying multiple insecticide formulations on the same day, use a separate form for each separate formulation and/or AI. - 3.5.4 The chemical code (e) and lot number (f) can be found on the container of the insecticide stock solution.
-You should fill these sections only after asking the Study Director, Project Manager or Facility Supervisor to get the insecticide(s) that you need for spraying from the Chemical Storeroom. - 3.5.5 The number of blocks, filter papers and tiles (h) can be found in the protocol.
-Ask the Study director, Project Manager or ITF Facility Supervisor if this is not clear. - 3.5.6 Typically blocks made in petri dishes of 8.5cm diameter are sprayed.
-The surface area (i) of these blocks is 0.0056m2.
-If using a different size of block, filter paper or tile (filter papers and tiles are also usually cut to the same size) then you must calculate the surface area.
+If the preparation dates differ but are within seven days of each other, this is an acceptable batch of blocks to use for the same protocol.
+In this case, record the earliest of the dates and note the range of dates down. - 4.5.2.
+Write the insecticide code used on the recording form.
+If spraying multiple insecticide formulations on the same day, use a separate form for each separate formulation and/or AI. - 4.5.3.
+The chemical code and lot number can be found on the container of the insecticide stock solution.
+You should fill these sections only after asking the Study Director, Project Manager or Facility Supervisor to get the insecticide(s) that you need for spraying from the Chemical Storeroom. - 4.5.4.
+The number of blocks, filter papers and tiles can be found in the protocol.
+Ask the Study director, Project Manager or Lab Supervisor if this is not clear. - 4.5.5.
+Typically blocks made in petri dishes of 8.5cm diameter are sprayed.
+The surface area of these blocks is 0.0056m2.
+If using a different size of block, filter paper or tile (filter papers and tiles are also usually cut to the same size) then you must calculate the surface area. - 4.5.6.
+Record the target active ingredient concentration application rate and the application method which should all be stated in the protocol. - 4.5.7.
+The amount of active ingredient (AI) in the stock solution should be written as mg per mL of inert liquid (if stock is a liquid, like an SC formulation) or as mg per g of inert material (if stock is a solid, like a WG or WP formulation).
+You must

-- 3.5.7 In the 'Calculation' section, the target active ingredient concentration (k), application rate (L) and the application method (n) should all be stated in the protocol. - 3.5.8 Calculation step (m) requires the addition of extra blocks to the total number to be sprayed.
-This is because some blocks will be rejected as being out of range after spraying.
-Use the block rejection estimate table in the Notes/Workings section to increase the total number of blocks. - 3.5.9 Calculation step ($\boldsymbol{\theta}$) requires the correct delivery vial volume from section 3.4 above.
-It is needed as the adjustment value in the calculation of the total volume to be sprayed. - 3.5.10 The amount of AI in the stock solution (q) should be written as mg per mL of inert liquid (if stock is a liquid, like an SC formulation) or as mg per g of inert material (if stock is a solid, like a WG or WP formulation).
-You must circle the correct unit depending on the state (solid/liquid) of the stock (line q_2).
-The AI amount should always be expressed in mg (q_1). - 3.5.11 Fill in the value for the amount of water (s): if the stock is a solid then this is the same value as written for (e).
-If it is a liquid then the amount of water to use should be the total volume minus the amount of stock solution liquid. - 3.5.12 If the stock solution is a liquid and the amount required (r) is less than 1mL you should use exactly 1mL of the stock solution and adjust the amount of water to use.
-This is because it is hard to measure out less than 1mL of the insecticide accurately, particularly if it is quite viscous.
-In this case you need to fill line (t) use the simple equation to adjust the amount of water. - 3.5.13 If the stock solution is a liquid and the amount required (r) is equal to or more than 1mL you do not need to adjust the stock to use or the water to mix with it.
-Use the exact values you record on lines (r) and (s).
-If the stock is solid and the amount required (r) is less than 1mg you should use exactly 1mg and adjust the amount of water to mix with it.
+- write the correct unit depending on the state (solid/liquid) of the stock The Al amount should always be expressed in mg - 4.5.8.
+Write the value for the amount of water if the stock is a solid then this is the same value as written for If it is a liquid then the amount of water to use should be the total volume minus the amount of stock solution liquid. - 4.5.9.
+If the stock solution is a liquid and the amount required is less than 1mL you should use exactly 1mL of the stock solution and adjust the amount of water to use.
+This is because it is hard to measure out less than 1mL of the insecticide accurately, particularly if it is quite viscous. - 4.5.10.
+If the stock solution is a liquid and the amount required is equal to or more than 1mL you do not need to adjust the stock to use or the water to mix with it.
+If the stock is solid and the amount required is less than 1mg you should use exactly 1mg and adjust the amount of water to mix with it.
 This is because it is hard to measure out less than 1mg of the insecticide accurately.
-In this case you need to fill the line (t)-use the simple equation to adjust the amount of water

-3.6 Weighing and mixing the insecticide stock and the water (or another diluent)
+4.6.
+Weighing and mixing the insecticide stock and the water (or another dilutent)